prasos/denarium-database/README.md

 F0122X | Denarium 1/10 Prototype #2 (empty)
 F0123X | Denarium 1/100 Prototype #3 (empty)

+### SKU JSON

+The file coin_sku.json contains all the products with their corresponding SKU names.
+It is useful for creating charts and other tools to the top of the Denarium Database.

 ### Production batch code

 The format is in YYYY-MM-DD-N format and is composed of year, month,